Blog

 Debrief

-• Review playing time distribution — did everyone get reasonable time?
+- Review playing time distribution to confirm everyone got reasonable time

 Frequently Asked Questions